ShopDreamUp AI ArtDreamUp

 Description

-BLOG ETSY TUMBLR FACEBOOK
+:bulletpurple: BLOG :bulletred: ETSY :bulletgreen: TUMBLR :bulletred: FACEBOOK :bulletpurple:

 All of the plush sewing patterns I have available for free (sewdesune.deviantart.com/galle…) and for sale (www.etsy.com/shop/CholyKnight?…) assume you have basic sewing knowledge.
 But I get so many beginning sewers trying out my patterns it only seems fair to create more tutorials on sewing basics -- particularly for plushies.
-So that's what this is I've always wanted to make an infographic and I thought it would make the information easier to digest so I thought I'd give it a try -- so be kind, please, haha!
+So that's what this is :) I've always wanted to make an infographic and I thought it would make the information easier to digest so I thought I'd give it a try -- so be kind, please, haha!
 I hope to make more in the future and incorporate them into my patterns from now on so they'll be even more beginner-friendly.

-FAQ - Fabric Suppliers and ToolsI always try to answer all questions I receive as thoroughly as I can, but I thought I would write up a FAQ to really get in depth tell people everything I know I'll try to keep this updated as things change, so feel free to posit more questions! ♥.
-Hopefully this infographic shows why I make the fabric choices I do and help you make better decisions as well!
+This first one covers some of the major fabrics used to make plush toys and how they stack up against each other.
+I personally prefer fleece and minky, and you can see where I buy them here: FAQ - Fabric Suppliers and ToolsI always try to answer all questions I receive as thoroughly as I can, but I thought I would write up a FAQ to really get in depth tell people everything I know :) I'll try to keep this updated as things change, so feel free to posit more questions! ♥

 Where do you get your fabrics?